josh-oo/medidex/README.md

 # Local Development
 To run a the project locally you need to start the vectorstore first: `docker run -p 6333:6333 -p 6334:6334 -v /backend/_data/qdrant:/qdrant/storage qdrant/qdrant`.
 For the host location an absolute path is required.

+# Important
+In the sqlite table:
+tblStudy Dateentered and tblReport Dateentered need to be in iso format YYYY-MM-DD HH:MM:SS, use the script database/helper.py.